BlockchainCommons/BCSwiftSecureComponents/Docs/2-ENVELOPE.md

 ## CID

-This proposal uses a `CID` (Common Identifier) type as an analogue for a [DID (Decentralized Identifier)](https://www.w3.org/TR/did-core).
+This proposal uses the [`CID` (Common Identifier)](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2022-002-cid-common-identifier.md) type as an analogue for a [DID (Decentralized Identifier)](https://www.w3.org/TR/did-core).
 Both `CID` and `Digest` may be dereferenceable through some form of distributed ledger or registry.
 The main difference is that the dereferenced content of a `CID` may differ depending on what system dereferenced it or when it was dereferenced (in other words, it may be viewed as mutable), while a `Digest` always dereferences to a unique, immutable object.

 Put another way, a `CID` resolves to a *projection* of a current view of an object, while a `Digest` resolves only to a specific immutable object.